-Within the Alberta Lithium permit area, E3 has outlined 3 resources as outlined in the Table Below.
-E3 Lithium has one of the largest lithium resources amongst its lithium peers with 7.0 Million Tonnes (Mt) of Lithium Carbonate Equivalent (LCE), hosted in the world-class Leduc Aquifer.
-This covers only a third of the Company’s permit area in south-central Alberta.
+E3 Lithium has one of the largest inferred lithium resources amongst its lithium peers with 24.3 Million Tonnes (Mt) of Lithium Carbonate Equivalent (LCE), hosted in the world-class Leduc Aquifer.
+This covers just 69% of the Company’s permit area in south-central Alberta.

-E3 has recently outlined a PEA over the Clearwater Project Area.
+E3 has outlined a PEA over the Clearwater Project Area within the Bashaw District.

 E3's Permit Area